swiftlang/swift-evolution/proposals/testing/NNNN-swift-testing-and-xctest-interoperability.md

 ## Detailed design

-### Highlight usage of XCTest APIs in Swift Testing tests
+### Highlight and support XCTest APIs which are lossy without interop

 We propose supporting the following XCTest APIs in Swift Testing: